 Get a JR Pass

-The first time I traveled to Japan I visited 10 destinations in three weeks and the JR Pass was vital to my transport.
+The first time I traveled to Japan, I visited ten destinations in three weeks, and the JR Pass was vital to my transport.

-Japan is a cash society and very few restaurants, buses, or subway stations will take credit card.
-It’s important to always have Japanese Yen on you when you are out and about.
+Japan is a cash society and not every restaurant, bus, or subway station will take credit card.
+One of our most essential Japan travel tips is to always have Japanese Yen on you when you are out and about.

 Some places where a credit card is typically accepted are convenience stores like 7-11, Lawsons, and Family Mart.
 As well as tourist souvenir shops and hotels.

-It’s one of the best countries to travel for solo female travelers as people are respectful and the chances of being hurt by violent crime are exceptionally low.
+It’s one of the best countries to travel for solo female travelers as people are respectful.
+The chances of being hurt by violent crime are exceptionally low.
 Fewer than one person is murdered for every 100,000 in the population, compared to 4.8 for the United States and 44.7 in Belize.
 Japan has strict gun laws, a stable society, with low inequality, and high levels of education.

-Unlike many other parts of the world, or even my own home country I feel safe in Japan walking alone at night as a solo traveler and I have never felt preying male eyes on me.
-For the most part, everyone here just minds their own business!
+Unlike many other parts of the world, or even my own home country, I feel safe in Japan walking alone at night as a solo traveler and I have never felt preying male eyes on me.
+For the most part, everyone here minds their own business!

-This was another thing we learned the hard way when we were already in Japan.
-Unlike many other countries who let you rent a car off just your license (as long as it uses the Latin language), in Japan, you need to go the extra mile.
+This was another thing we learned the hard way when we were already in Japan and on our way to Niseko Ski Resort.
+Unlike many other countries that let you rent a car off just your license (as long as it uses the Latin language), in Japan, you need to go the extra mile.

 No car rental company will rent to you in Japan unless you have one, so make sure it’s done before you attempt to pick up your rental.